impresso/impresso.github.io/pages/project/overall-objectives.md

 We develop *impresso*’s corpus and interfaces with the historical research community at-large in mind.
 To foster usage of our resources, we are building a community of researchers around our tools and methodological framework.
 We cooperate with existing research groups in media history and computational humanities and provide opportunities for scholarly exchange and constant feedback.

 Overall, historical research explores the opportunities offered by enriched sources using case studies, determines how best to interact with the data, assesses their value for research based on comparative analysis, and fosters a collaborative research community for data-driven and collaborative historical research.

-To achieve our goals, we are guided by five key concepts:

-1. **Vectorization:** Creating numeric embeddings for linguistic and visual content to facilitate semantic representations.

-2. **Cross-lingual Alignment:** Ensuring comparable semantic representations for different languages and media types.

-3. **Contextualization:** Enhancing linguistic content with contextualized embeddings and linking out to external resources for richer context.

-4. **Aggregation and Abstraction:** Applying hierarchical clustering to provide meaningful grouping for exploration and visualization.

-5. **Relevance Assessment:** Computing scores for the centrality of entities and concepts to determine their importance in historical documents.

-Through these concepts, we aim to provide accessible and powerful tools for historians and researchers, enriching the exploration of historical data and fostering new insights.